nixworks/public/news/2017/09/14/README.md

 ##### Feminism in the United States
 ### [Google is being sued over alleged inequality in the pay of male and female employees. ](/news/2017/09/14/google-is-being-sued-over-alleged-inequality-in-the-pay-of-male-and-female-employees.md)
-_Context: Feminism in the United States, female, Google, inequality_
+_Context: Google, inequality, Feminism in the United States, female_

 ##### 2017 disasters in Malaysia
 ### [A fire at an Islamic boarding school for boys kills 24 people, most of them students, in Kuala Lumpur, Malaysia. ](/news/2017/09/14/a-fire-at-an-islamic-boarding-school-for-boys-kills-24-people-most-of-them-students-in-kuala-lumpur-malaysia.md)